pehringer/Booty/README.md

 ```
 #### Data Register:
-- General purpose register.
-- Used for I/O and extended arithmetic operations.
+General purpose register.
+Also used for I/O and extended arithmetic operations.
 - dh = upper 8-bits
 - dl = lower 8-bits
 ```